finbourne/lusid-sdk-java-preview/sdk/docs/SearchApi.md

     String search = "search_example"; // String | A parameter used for searching any portfolio field.
 Wildcards(*) are supported at the end of words (e.g. 'Port*').
 See <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID </see> for more details.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>.
     String sortBy = "sortBy_example"; // String | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName
-    Integer start = 56; // Integer | When paginating, skip this number of results Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
+    Integer limit = 56; // Integer | When paginating, only return this number of records String page = "page_example"; // String | Encoded page string returned from a previous search result that will retrieve the next page of data.
+When this field is supplied, filter, sortby and search fields should not be supplied. try {
-      ResourceListOfPortfolioSearchResult result = apiInstance.searchPortfolios(search, filter, sortBy, start, limit);
+      PagedResourceListOfPortfolioSearchResult result = apiInstance.searchPortfolios(search, filter, sortBy, limit, page);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SearchApi#searchPortfolios");